poirier/cheat/ansible/variables.rst

     ansible -m setup hostname

 This will print out a dictionary of all of the facts that are available for that particular host.

+The Ansible docs used to show an example of this output, but apparently they've removed or moved that.
 And here's
 `an example <http://docs.ansible.com/ansible/playbooks_variables.html#information-discovered-from-systems-facts>`_.

 The top of the output will look like::